 David Bowie is made its debut at London’s Victoria and Albert Museum; the exhibition is now on tour and Toronto is its first North American stop.

-The high-tech show will present more than 300 of Bowie’s creations and collaborations in fashion, sound, theatre, art, and film, from a career that spanned five decades.
-His impact on the music, arts and entertainment worlds in which he has worked is unquestioned, and this exhibit does his unique creativity full justice with its comprehensive collection of Bowie artifacts, memorabilia and documentation.
+The high-tech show will present more than 300 of Bowie’s creations and collaborations in fashion, sound, theatre, art and film, from a career that spanned five decades.
+His impact on the music, arts and entertainment worlds in which he has worked is unquestioned, and this exhibit does his unique creativity full justice with its comprehensive collection of artifacts, memorabilia and media documentation.

 Gallery visitors will get the chance to use special RF-enabled audio guides with earphones that deliver music, narration and other soundtrack elements via wireless signals.

-Some basic content is stored on the bodypack receivers, but all music and video sound gets transmitted in real-time to the visitor, including the major concert clips and sequences.
+Some basic content is stored on the bodypack receivers, but all music and video sounds get transmitted in real-time to the visitor, including the major concert clips and sequences.